-10 Flowers Commonly Used for Attracting Hummingbirds:
+Flowers Commonly Used for Attracting Hummingbirds:

 Best Choices Among Herbaceous Perennial Flowers

 Hollyhocks (Alcea) often outgrow even the delphiniums and are hardy to zone 3.
-Technically biennials, hollyhocks self-seed so readily that they are usually treated as if they were perennials.
+Technically biennials, hollyhocks self-seed so well that they're usually treated as if they were perennials.
 Both delphiniums and hollyhocks come in a variety of colors and, due to their stately stature, are an excellent choice to form a back row in a tiered perennial bed.

 Best Choices Among Shrubs, Vines, and Trees

-If you need further incentive for pruning butterfly bush, take into account that blooms tend to be larger and more prolific on butterfly bush's new growth.
-You essentially want to treat butterfly bush as if it were a herbaceous perennial rather than a shrub.
-Blooms on butterfly bushes can be purple, pink, white, or red, and they usually have an orange "throat" in the center.
-Grow these shrubs in zones 5-10.
-Unhappily, butterfly bush is now considered to be an invasive plant in some areas, including the Pacific Northwest.
-A new cultivar named 'Blue Chip' has been touted as a non-invasive alternative.
+If you need further incentive for pruning butterfly bush, take into account that you get more and bigger blooms on butterfly bush's new growth.
+Treat butterfly bush as if it were an herbaceous perennial rather than a shrub.
+Blooms on butterfly bushes can be purple, pink, white, or red, and they usually have an orange throat in the center.
+Grow these shrubs in zones 5 to 10.
+Unhappily, the species plant is invasive in some areas, including the Pacific Northwest.
+A new cultivar, Blue Chip, is touted as a non-invasive alternative.

-Meanwhile, Magnifica honeysuckle (Lonicera sempervirens 'Magnifica'), with its large scarlet flowers that attract hummingbirds, can be grown in zones 3-9.
-Unlike trumpet vine, this plant is a true creeper, meaning a bit more maintenance is required to get it to climb a trellis, thereby achieving maximum display effect.
-Lonicera sempervirens is sometimes called "trumpet honeysuckle," so do not confuse it with trumpet vine.
-Both may have "trumpet" in their common names, but, as you can see from their scientific names, they are two totally distinct plants.
+Meanwhile, Magnifica honeysuckle (Lonicera sempervirens Magnifica), with its large, scarlet flowers that attract hummingbirds, can be grown in zones 3 to 9.
+Unlike trumpet vine, this 10-to-20 foot plant is a true creeper, meaning a bit more maintenance is required to get it to climb a trellis, thereby achieving best display effect.
+Lonicera sempervirens is sometimes called "trumpet honeysuckle," so don't confuse it with trumpet vine.
+Both may have "trumpet" in their common names, but, as you can see from their scientific names, they're two totally distinct plants.
 Hall's Japanese honeysuckle (Lonicera japonica Halliana) is a 15-foot-tall vine hardy to zone 5 valued for its tricolored floral show.

-As its name suggests, cardinal vine (Ipomoea x multifida), has a striking red bloom.
-Cardinal vine must be treated as an annual north of zone 6.
-Do not confuse this plant with "cardinal flower" (Lobelia cardinalis), a perennial (zones 2-7) that also attracts hummingbirds.
+Don't confuse cardinal vine with "cardinal flower" (Lobelia cardinalis), a perennial (zones 2 to 7) that also attracts hummingbirds.
 Because it likes moist soil, Lobelia cardinalis is an excellent choice for the rim of a water garden.
 It reaches 2 to 4 feet tall, with a spread half of that.

 These vines and bushes are important for those who want to combine effective landscape design with the hobby of watching hummingbirds or butterflies.
 Bushes can be used as structural elements to form a border to separate two properties.
 They can be similarly employed within your own property bounds to define distinct outdoor spaces.
 Even a driveway can be transformed from a humdrum component of a landscape to an aesthetic achievement if bordered by attractive bushes.
 A vine-covered arbor can likewise be an important structural element of a landscape, furnishing it with a focal point.

-Lantana plants (Lantana camara), sometimes confusingly called "verbena bushes", are perennials in zones 8 to 10, where they become 6 feet tall, with a spread of 8 feet.
-But, in colder climates, lantana plants are more often used as annuals for hanging baskets.
-The 'Spreading Sunset' cultivar has a flower head with gold centers surrounded by an orange that later fades to pink.
+Lantana plants (Lantana camara) are perennials in zones 8 to 10, where they become 6 feet tall, with a spread of 8 feet.
+But, in colder climates, lantana plants are more often used as annuals for hanging baskets and stay much smaller.
+The Spreading Sunset cultivar has a flower head with gold centers surrounded by an orange that later fades to pink.
 Like most of the entries listed so far, lantana plants are sun-lovers.
 For landscapers who are looking for shade-loving substitutes, fuchsia hangers are the answer.